Lastline-Inc/ghostferry/README.md

     - database/table name rewrites are not supported, as we would need non- trivial rewrites of schema changing statements when tables are altered, renamed, created, or deleted.
-    - `GRANT` statements are ignored.
+    - `GRANT` and `REVOKE` statements are ignored.
 These are not part of the schema per-se, but it is still worth pointing out.
     - `CREATE PROCEDURE`, `CREATE FUNCTION`, `DROP PROCEDURE`, and , `DROP FUNCTION` statements are currently not supported and are ignored as part of replication.
 Likewise, functions or procedures defined on the